esm7/obsidian-map-view/README.md

 Many of these can also be launched directly from the geo helper after it finds your location.

+**Help needed:** the geo helper mobile app is currently only available for Android.
+If you are an iOS developer who wishes to build and maintain the corresponding app, please reach out.

 ## Relation to Obsidian Leaflet

 Users who are looking to add mapping capabilities to Obsidian may want to also look at the great [Obsidian Leaflet plugin](https://github.com/valentine195/obsidian-leaflet-plugin).